eliyetres/lt2316-ht19-a2/README.md

 ### Another method

 The third model, RNN with attention mechanism, was used for this bonus part.
+The motivation behind using this approach has been described earlier, when explaining the network.

 ## Future work